RamonM18/Software-Engineering-project-spring-26/README.md

 8. Run the install script and it will have directions for you in the terminal on how to compile and run the program
     - bash install.sh
     - if it asks for a password when running install.sh, enter student as the password.
-# PLEASE NOTE: Pygames is no longer supported, to run the game and hear the music, you will need to have an older version of python.
-The game will still run using the install script but no music will be heard
+# PLEASE NOTE: Pygames is no longer supported, to run the game and hear the music, you may have to run an older version of python.
+The game will still run using the install script but music might not play

 ### Running with traffic genarator DO THIS FIRST
 1. Navigate to project directory